xcapistr/currency-convert-fe/currency-exchange/README.md

 # CurrencyExchange

-This project is just experimental currency conversion app in Angular 6. in Angular JS.
+This project is just experimental currency conversion app in Angular 6.

-# CurrencyExchange

-This app needs to run [Restful API server app](https://github.com/xcapistr/currency-convert-be) before using.
+This app also needs to run [Restful API server app](https://github.com/xcapistr/currency-convert-be) before using.

 ## Development server

-Change `"target" value` in `proxyconfig.json` file if your RESTful API running on different address than `http://localhost:3000/`.
+Change `"target"` value in `proxyconfig.json` file if your RESTful API running on different address than `http://localhost:3000/`.

 ## Development server

-Go to `currency-convert-fe/currency-exchange/` and run `npm start` for a dev server (includes proxy settings).
+Go to `currency-convert-fe/currency-exchange/` and run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build